 All submitted entries will be included in the exhibition (except where they do not meet our Terms and Conditions – see further below) and eligible to be considered for one of several cash awards.
 This year, the total cash pool for the 9th Koorie Art Show is $32,000.
 The awards will be judged by an independent panel of three Victorian Aboriginal and/or Torres Strait Islander community members (see the Koorie Art Show Judging policy below).
 Further information on the award categories, cash prizes and judges will be posted shortly.

-To enter the 9th Koorie Art Show, please complete our online registration form by 1 November 2021.
+To enter the 9th Koorie Art Show, please complete our online registration form by 8 November 2021 (EXTENDED DATE)